alexanderaleskin/telegram_django_bot/README.rst

     $ pip install telegram_django_bot

-Then you can configurate it in your app:
+Then you can configure it in your app:

 1. Add "telegram_django_bot" to your INSTALLED_APPS setting like this:

 .. code-block:: python

-    DJANGO_ALLOW_ASYNC_UNSAFE = True # DB writings will fail without it INSTALLED_APPS = [
+    INSTALLED_APPS = [
         ...
         'telegram_django_bot',
         'django_json_widget', # needed for django admin site ]

+If you are planning to use Django in asynchronous mode, then you need to set ``DJANGO_ALLOW_ASYNC_UNSAFE = True`` (otherwise DB writings will be failed).

 2. Run ``python manage.py migrate`` to create the telegram_django_bot models (checked that the ``AUTH_USER_MODEL`` selected